kyverno/website/content/en/docs/security/_index.md

 ## Security Audits

-The Kyverno project participates in 3rd party security audits and review that help provide a comprehensive evaluation of the project's security posture.
+The Kyverno project participates in 3rd party security audits and reviews that help provide a comprehensive evaluation of the project's security posture.
 These are listed below:

 ## Kyverno Third-Party Security Audit 2023